Cybergabe/Cybergabe/README.md

 ## 🚀🦾 **Skills and Competencies**
 Here are my key skills and competencies
-- Autmation with Cron and Airflow
+- Automation with Cron and Airflow
 - PowerShell
 - Bash scripting
 - Python scripting